 The Mekon subjects Digby to a mind test to see if he is being genuine.
 Digby manages to pass the test by focusing his thoughts entirely on food.
 The Mekon thus believes he is easy to control as he cares about nothing but food.

 Digby later reveals to the others when they are alone that he is tricking the Mekon and is still loyal to humanity.

 Dan discovers two castaways on board one of the ships, Bob King and Angus McFarlane.
-Their ship was damaged during the Treen invasion of earth and though they managed to escape from the monsters their ship eventually drifted to the sea of dead ships where they have been forced to survive on food from all the other derelicts.
-The two men help Dan repair his original space craft the Anastasia which drifted here before the invasion.
+Their ship was damaged during the Treen invasion of earth and though they managed to escape from the monsters, their ship eventually drifted to the Sargasso sea where they have been forced to survive on food from all the other derelicts.
+The two men help Dan repair his original space craft, the Anastasia, which drifted here before the invasion.
 Once she is repaired the three men set off for Venus to bring down the Mekon.

 The Mekon contacts Dan and tells him to to surrender or else he will execute all of his friends.
-As Dan tries to trick the Mekon, Stripey ends up jumping in front of the camera.
-As soon as the Mekon sees him he realizes that the Treen he ordered to kill Stripey betrayed him.
-Fortunately Sondar is able to rescue, Peapody, Hank, and Sir Hubert from being executed and together they escape to the Southern Hemisphere of Venus the former land of the Therons.
+Whilst Dan tries to trick the Mekon, Stripey jumps in front of the camera.
+As soon as the Mekon sees the dog, he realizes that the Treen he ordered to kill Stripey betrayed him.
+Fortunately Sondar is able to rescue, Peapody, Hank, and Sir Hubert from being executed and together they escape to the Southern Hemisphere of Venus, the former land of the Therons.
 Though the Mekon has conquered the Therons just like on earth there are still resistance movements and Sondar plans to find one of them.